Downtimes

 Choose what to silence

-Search or use the dropdown to choose monitors to silence.
+Search or use the dropdown menu to choose which monitors to silence.
 If the field is left empty, all monitors are silenced by default.
 You can also select a scope to constrain your downtime to a specific host, device, or arbitrary tag.
 Only monitors that have ALL selected scopes are silenced.

 Downtime scope